scot00671234/qrpro/replit.md

 - **Live Mode**: Only switch to live keys (sk_live_... and pk_live_...) for production

 ### Recent Changes
+- **July 16, 2025**: Fixed Railway deployment port configuration to use process.env.PORT for dynamic port assignment
 - **July 16, 2025**: Fixed account deletion error that was crashing due to incorrect user ID access
 - **July 16, 2025**: Added subscription reactivation functionality with full Stripe integration
 - **July 16, 2025**: Completed migration from Replit Agent to standard Replit environment